mattrixk/es-theme-metapixel/README.md

 	5. Create new screenshots using your favourite image editor.
 	6. Change 'system_description' in theme.xml (all descriptions from thegamesdb).

+- Many new folders have been created by other users on the RetroPie forum.
+These are listed in the changelog
+- New fonts have been added, but they don't have the same size as the default font.
+If you want to use these other fonts, you will need to work out the sizing for yourself (sorry).

 Changelog
 ---------

+2016-10-20
+v1.2
+- Added folders:
+	- By @CourierSS
+		- amiga
+		- atari800
+		- atari2600
+		- atari5200
+		- atari7800
+		- atarilynx
+		- atarist
+		- colecovision
+		- daphne
+		- gameandwatch
+		- msx
+		- neogeo
+		- ngp
+		- ngpc
+		- residualvm
+		- sg-1000
+		- virtualboy
+		- wonderswan
+		- wonderswancolor
+	- By @SnipedintheHead
+		- arcade
+- Added more images to:
+	- fba
+	- mame
+- Added more fonts

 2016-09-26
 v1.1